Enhanced dynamic zones

 Your org has a default enhanced dynamic zone that includes all anonymizing proxies.
 You can't delete or rename this zone, and you can't add locations or ASNs to it.
 The DefaultEnhancedDynamicZone is in an inactive state by default.
 Activate it to block all anonymizing proxies.

 When an enhanced dynamic zone is used as a blocklist, a security.request.blocked event appears in the System Log.
+If the event appears for an IP zone or IP service category that shouldn't be blocked, see Unblock false positives in System Log.

 If you disable this feature, Okta recommends that you first remove any enhanced dynamic zones from your policy rules.